tdpetrou/Data-Science-in-Two-Minutes/Machine Learning.md

 Max-Pooling: After each convolutional layer, there may be a pooling layer.
 The pooling layer takes small rectangular blocks from the convolutional layer and subsamples it to produce a single output from that block.
 There are several ways to do this pooling, such as taking the average or the maximum, or a learned linear combination of the neurons in the block.
 Our pooling layers will always be max-pooling layers; that is, they take the maximum of the block they are pooling.

 ### Generalized Linear Models
 Not to be confused with General Linear Models which is the name for ordinary linear regression.
-General Linear Models has been abbreviated GLM with Generalized Linear Models being abbreviated GLIM but the trend is to use GLM specifically for Generalized Linear Models and have no abbreviation for General Linear Models (just call them linear models, oridary linear regression, or simple linear regression).
+General Linear Models has been abbreviated GLM with Generalized Linear Models being abbreviated GLIM but the trend is to use GLM specifically for Generalized Linear Models and have no abbreviation for General Linear Models (just call them linear models, ordinary linear regression, or simple linear regression).

 GLMs offer more flexibility than ordinary linear regression by allowing a non-linear relationship to hold between the response and the predictors.
 The right hand side is still a linear combination of coefficients and covariates (**XB** in matrix notation) but the response variable **Y** is transformed by a *link* function *g* which transformed values are then assumed to have a linear relationship with the covariates.